Manas-Shrivastav/Manas-Shrivastav/README.md

 # Hi, I'm Manas Shrivastav 👋

-**Data Scientist in progress · Senior Data Analyst @ WNS Analytics (Capgemini)**
+**Data Scientist in progress · Currently working as Senior Data Analyst**
 > Building at the intersection of Analytics, Machine Learning, and Generative AI.
-> Currently pursuing **Applied Data Science & AI at IIT Delhi** — specialising in LLMs, Agentic AI, and model deployment.
+> Continuously Learning by pursuing **Applied Data Science & AI at IIT Delhi** — specialising in ML, Agentic AI, and model deployment.

 ---

 ## 🧠 What I Do

-I turn complex, messy data into decisions that matter — through ML pipelines, LLM-powered automation, and analytics systems built for scale.
+I turn complex, messy data into decisions that matter — through ML, LLM-powered automation, and analytics systems built for scale.

-At **WNS Analytics (Capgemini)**, I work as an embedded analytics partner for one of the UK's top-2 omnichannel grocery retailers (£32bn+ revenue), delivering executive dashboards, digital performance analytics, and data governance frameworks across web and app platforms.
+**Currently** working as a digital analyst for one of the UK's top-2 omnichannel grocery retailers, delivering executive dashboards, digital performance analytics, and data governance frameworks across web and app platforms.

-Previously at **Quality Council of India**, I built end-to-end NLP and LLM pipelines — automating content workflows, building Sentence-BERT screening systems, and delivering ML-driven intelligence tools that cut manual effort by 50–60%.
+I have also built end-to-end NLP and LLM pipelines — automating content workflows, building Sentence-BERT screening systems, and delivering ML-driven intelligence tools that cut manual effort.

 ---